FlavScents AInsights Entry for Ethyl Laurate (CAS: 106-33-2)

 4. Use in Flavors

-Ethyl laurate is used in a variety of flavor applications, particularly in tropical and creamy profiles such as coconut, pineapple, and other exotic fruit flavors.
-It acts as a flavor modifier, providing a smooth, creamy background that enhances the richness of the primary flavor notes.
-Typical use levels in finished food products range from 5 to 50 ppm, with higher concentrations used in more robust flavor systems.
-Ethyl laurate is stable under typical food processing conditions, including moderate heat and pH variations, but may oxidize over time if not properly stored.
+In flavor applications, ethyl laurate is primarily used in dairy, coconut, and tropical fruit flavors.
+It serves as a functional component that enhances creaminess and imparts a subtle coconut note.
+Typical use levels in finished food or beverage products range from 5 to 50 ppm, with higher concentrations used in more intense flavor profiles.
+Ethyl laurate is stable under typical processing conditions, including moderate heat and neutral pH, but may degrade under extreme conditions.

 Citation hooks: FlavScents; FEMA GRAS documentation; formulation literature